learn-co-curriculum/react-ts-fetch-crud-lab/README.md

 rest of our users.

 There's some starter code set up, so you won't need to create any new components for this lab.
+All typing necessary for the starter code is also already done for you.
+Take note of the `QuizQuestion` interface defined in `src/data/types.ts`.
+You may need to use this type when working through the lab.

+We recommend that you first take the time to look through the starter code and make sure you understand how everything is working and typed.

-Your goal will be to work with `fetch` and interact with our quiz API to perform the necessary CRUD operations to complete these deliverables.
+After you've familiarized yourself with the code, your goal will be to work with `fetch` and interact with our quiz API to perform the necessary CRUD operations to complete these deliverables.

 ## Setup